-OpenSearch provides several data processing plugins for simple data transformations.
-This topic describes these data source plugins.
+OpenSearch provides data processing plugins for simple data transformations during data source configuration.

 Overview

-You can import data into OpenSearch using an API, an SDK, or the upload interface.
-You can also sync data directly from an ApsaraDB database.
-If you upload data using an API or an SDK, follow the API reference to upload the data directly.
-The plugin configurations described in this topic are not supported for this method, and you must process the data before you push it.
-When you sync data from a cloud database, you can configure the data source information in the console.
-You can use the data processing plugins for simple transformations when you configure the field mappings.
+You can import data into OpenSearch by using an API, an SDK, or the upload interface, or sync data directly from an ApsaraDB database.
+If you upload data by using an API or SDK, follow the API reference.
+The plugins in this topic do not apply to this method, and you must process the data before you push it.
+If you sync data from a cloud database, configure the data source in the console.
+You can use data processing plugins for simple transformations when you configure field mappings.

 An OpenSearch table can support multiple RDS and PolarDB source tables, such as in sharding scenarios.
 However, you can configure only one ODPS source.
 If you need multiple ODPS source tables, you must merge the data into a single table before you import it.